Stellar Peach Breeding Program

 Welcome to Fruit Acres Farm Market

-I am starting a Email Newsletter soon, so if you want the most up to date information sent to your email, please sign up for the newsletter.
+This year I am starting a Email Newsletter, so if you want the most up to date information sent to your email, please sign up for the newsletter (after I set it up).
 This is the most reliable way of making sure the information is delivered to you every week.
 But now I am trying to learn how to design and start it.
 It is alot more complicated than I thought it would be.
 I am sorry but I am having problems getting this going, Technology does not like me.
+I will have it figured out soon.